akeneo/pim-community-dev/UPGRADE.md

 10. Deactivate your custom code

 Before updating the dependencies and migrating your data, please deactivate all your custom bundles and configuration.
 This will considerably ease the migration of your data.
+You can disable your custom code by commenting out your custom bundles in your `AppKernel.php` file.

 11. Update your dependencies: